Amon Buchanan

 Amon Buchanan (born 10 October 1982) is a former Australian rules football who played for the Brisbane Lions and the Sydney Swans in the AFL.
-He is currently serving as the forwards coach of the Greater Western Sydney Giants.
+He is currently serving as a development coach of the Sydney Swans.

 AFL career

 Sydney

 Buchanan grew up in the Victorian town of Colac, west of Melbourne.
 He played football for Colac and the Geelong Falcons Under 18's team, winning a premiership with the Falcons in 2000 and subsequently being selected by the Sydney Swans in the post-season National Draft.
 He made his senior debut in Round 11 of the 2002 season against West Coast.
 By the end of 2002, he had played six matches, but had a disappointing season the next year, suffering knee and ankle injuries, not playing a single senior game and being delisted.
 However, he was redrafted by the Swans, and had established himself as a regular member of the team by the second half of 2004.
-During Sydney's 2005 premiership-winning season, Buchanan played in every match, making useful contributions in the midfield and kicking the final goal of the Grand Final against West Coast.
-He was also called a "weak dog" by 's Mark Johnson during the season.
+During Sydney's 2005 premiership-winning season, Buchanan played in every match, making useful contributions in the midfield and kicking the go-ahead goal with 15 minutes remaining in Sydney's four point grand final win against West Coast.

 In 2007, Buchanan became the first Swan to be suspended since early 2005.
 He was also suspended for four matches in Round 15, 2008 for reckless conduct against Hawthorn's Luke Hodge.